On the Convergence of Elementary Cellular Automata under Sequential Update Modes: Preliminaries

+{Note that this means that if there exists a covering (resp. $X$-covering) for $f$ whose cardinality is equal to $1$, then the update mode in such a covering is universal (resp. $X$-universal).}

-The following theorem states conditions on an ECA that guarantee its convergence to some fixed point under asynchronous updating, where a neighborhood of an asynchronous cellular automata is considered \textit{active} if a rule $f$ flips the state of the cell (1 to 0 or 0 to 1).
-Otherwise, the neighborhood is \textit{passive}. \begin{thm}[\cite{das2013}] Let $f$ be an ECA.
+The following theorem states conditions on an ECA that guarantee its convergence to some fixed point under asynchronous updating, where a neighborhood of an asynchronous cellular automaton is considered \textit{active} if a rule $f$ flips the state of the cell (1 to 0 or 0 to 1).
+Otherwise, the neighborhood is \textit{passive}.

+\begin{thm}[\cite{das2013,Sethi2016}] Let $f$ be an ECA.
 Then there exists (at least) one asynchronous update mode $\mu$ for $f$ such that $f_{\mu}$ converges to fixed points if any of the following condition is verified: \begin{enumerate} \item[(i)] $000$ (resp. $111$) is passive and $010$ (resp. $101$) is active. \item[(ii)] $000$, $001$, $010$ and $100$ (resp. $011$, $101$, $110$ and $111$) are passive and $011$ or $110$ (resp. $001$ or $100$) are active. \item[(iii)] Either $001$, $010$, $100$ and $101$, or $010$, $011$, $101$ and $110$ are passive. \end{enumerate} \end{thm}

+{Remark that, in what follows, we present results related to sequential update modes, which are a specific kind of asynchronism.
+As such, our results are stronger than those of~\cite{das2013,Sethi2018size}, in the sense that ours induce the asynchronous case, while the results associated with asynchronism do not necessarily imply the ones associated with sequential update modes.}